zeropingheroes/lanager/README.md

 ### Start and stop the development environment

-To stop the development environment run `docker compose stop`.
-When you're ready to start developing again run `docker compose start`.
+To stop the development environment run `docker-compose stop`.
+When you're ready to start developing again run `docker-compose start`.

 ### Destroy the development environment

 To destroy the development environment and the database data volume, run:
-1. `docker compose down --volumes db-data && rm storage/.install-completed`
+1. `docker-compose down --volumes db-data && rm storage/.install-completed`

 Follow the setup steps above to get a fresh development environment.